What are M7 Business Schools and What Makes the M7 MBA Elite (2025)

-What are M7 business schools?
+What are the M7 Business Schools?

 - Columbia Business School